sanfinity-Iot/openremote/Demo-Smart-Building.md

 This page describes a typical Smart Building Application, which can be a starting point for apartment buildings or lage offices.
-The example integrates several functions, 'Lighting', 'Start (Delayed Start)', 'Safety', 'Energy', and 'Climate'.
-The user application is designed once, and gives you access to the correct apartment based based on your user credentials.
+The example integrates several functions, 'Lighting', 'Start (Delayed Start)', 'Safety', 'Energy', and 'Climate' and includes an apartment user application and a Service provider application.
+The apartment user application is designed once, and gives you access to the correct apartment based based on your user credentials.

-The application includes a couple of services, not just convenient for the individual resident, but also for the service provider: scenes, scheduling, problem reporting, notification services, and health status.
+The application includes a couple of services, not just convenient for the individual apartment user, but also for the service provider: scenes, scheduling, problem reporting, notification services, and health status.

-The basic set-up is part of the demo environment and the main branch.
+The basic set-up is part of the demo environment as well as the main branch.
 You can take it as a starting point for developing your own application.
+You can view the apartment user application in our [online demo](demo.openremote.io) using the credentials for apartment 1 (testuser1 / testuser1).

 temporarily see [Demo UI](https://xd.adobe.com/view/e48ac2cb-4060-45f2-5c33-6fa30abe6818-92bb/screen/8f384d1b-8d9b-4733-8789-3438a1ed8f29/Scenes)

 _Figure 1.
-The user application for a single apartment, as part of the demo environment._
+The user application for a single apartment, as part of the demo environment and main branch._

 We have described the application here.
-We are addressing 2 types of users: the [Apartment User](#application-for-apartment-user), and the [Service Provider](#application-for-service-provider).
+We are addressing both types of users: the [Apartment User](#application-for-apartment-user), and the [Service Provider](#application-for-service-provider).

-While reading you can view a demo at [demo.openremote.io](https://demo.openremote.io), using the credentials 'demo / demo'.

 # Application for Apartment User